Redislabs-Solution-Architects/osstats/README.md

 # OSStats

 OSStats is a tool for extracting Redis database metrics.
 The script is able to process multiple Redis databases, both single instance and clustered ones.

 The script will automatically parse all the Redis databases defined in the configuration file.
 It will connect to the Redis databases and it will run an INFO and an INFO COMMANDSTATS command.
-It will wait for a predifined period (5 minutes by default) and it will run the above commands one more time.
+It will wait for a predefined period (5 minutes by default) and it will run the above commands one more time.
 It will then subtract the command metrics and it will calculate a precise estimate for the throughput the database is getting at the time the script is running.
 It is highly recommended to use the script during **peak hours** for getting more reliable results.

 This script by no means will affect the performance and the data stored in the Redis databases it is scanning.